0

 Tips for taking pain medication:

-• Avoid taking aspirin after a root canal, as it can increase bleeding and interfere with the healing process.
+• Avoid aspirin, as it can increase bleeding and interfere with healing.

 3. Elevate Your Head While Sleeping